 My Handwritten Labels Circut Explore Air 2 Project

-Did you know that you can WRITE with your Cricut along with cutting out cute labels?
-I put the Cricut markers to the test and created an easy to follow video to show you how to create some simple industrial style labels that everyone loves right now.
+Did you know that you can WRITE with your Cricut and cut out cute labels?
+You can even write on Avery labels with your Cricut!
+I put the Cricut markers to the test and created an easy-to-follow video to show you how to create some simple industrial-style labels that everyone loves right now.
 Here’s what inspired this project…

 I have become obsessed with herbal tea this winter.
 My husband and I would share a mug of tea every night before bed to warm ourselves before hitting the hay.
-We started with one flavor of tea, Camomile, and over the chilly months we started collecting all kinds of new flavors.
-Soon our collection of herbal tea started to take over our kitchen and I decided that it was time to find a better storage solution for our new found tea love.
-I found a great industrial style cabinet that fit perfect in our kitchen and loaded it up with all of our tea.
+We started with one flavor of tea, Camomile, and over the chilly months, we started collecting all kinds of new flavors.
+Soon our collection of herbal tea started to take over our kitchen and I decided that it was time to find a better storage solution for our newfound tea love.
+I found a great industrial-style cabinet that fits perfectly in our kitchen and loaded it up with all of our tea.